 Now that I’ve seen everything BBC Earth has to offer at least once, I still find myself having the same reaction.
 Even when I know what’s coming, the pleasure of traveling through some remote locale and seeing its various denizens live their weird little lives in the habitats in which they so obviously belong gives me such a sense of wonder and thrill that I can’t help but feel a little silly, even in a room by myself.

 When I first saw the the Great White shark jump out of the water in the 2006 Shallow Seas episode, it took every ounce of willpower I had to clench my sphincter tightly enough to keep the shit from hitting my pants.
 It was fucking terrifying.
 If I’d had my Fitbit on, I would have earned HIIT exercise points based off my heart rate alone.

-During the 2013 Africa Congo episode, when the Butterfly fish is being cunningly hunted by another river-dwelling aquatic specimen, I woke up Burt with my delighted laughter when the Butterfly fish went launching out of the jaws of its predator, above the surface of the water, and used its wing-like fins to hover for just a few extra milliseconds out of danger’s reach.
+During the 2013 Africa Congo episode, when the Butterfly fish is being cunningly hunted by another river-dwelling aquatic specimen, I laughed so hard that I woke up Burt when the Butterfly fish went launching out of the jaws of its predator, above the surface of the water, and used its wing-like fins to hover for just a few extra milliseconds out of danger’s reach.
 Burt, look!
 It’s a fucking fish that can fly!
 (He briefly confused it with a flying fish, but I quickly beat that notion out of him.)

 And when the mustangs of Nevada’s deserts dueled in the 2016 Deserts episode, I bit my knuckles and cried.
 I couldn’t help it.
 I love horses, and I was, as always, amazed by their beauty and power at the same time as I was astonished by their brutal ability to tear chunks from each other’s backs with their teeth.